malisas/schemas/doc/source/api/genotypephenotype.rst

 as JSON.

-The ``SearchFeaturesRequest`` and ``SearchFeaturesResponse`` records each have their own data structures, but they use many of the same types (see the 3rd table for shared data-types).
+The ``SearchFeaturesRequest`` and ``SearchFeaturesResponse`` records each have their own data structures, but they use many of the same types.
 Many types rely heavily on the concept of an
 `OntologyTerm <../../../src/main/resources/avro/metadata.avdl#L16>`__
 (see end of document for discussion on usage of OntologyTerms).